Pablo-Lemos/covid_mcmc/README.md

 - Add more complex models

 ## Smaller things to do:
-- Document
-- Plotting script
+- Improve read data in modulee
 - Add R as a derived parameter

 ## Related papers: